torgammelgard/thesis-project-backend/README.md

 `hibernate.hbm2ddl.auto=validate`, to only validate that they are in place.

 ### Database settings
+Make sure that MySQL 5 (5.6.28) is running.

 The application tries to connect to the MySQL database through JDBC interface on,

 Port : `3306`